Refel/GettingandCleaningDataProject/README.md

 - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 - Aditional information can be found in Readme.txt, features_info.txt, features.txt, and activity_labels

-**All the data set from columns 3 represents the average of each variable for each activity and each subject**
+**All the data from columns 3 to 68 represents the average of each variable for each activity and each subject**

 Column | Variable    |  Range
 -------|-------------|----------|----------